Who Can Sue for Wrongful Death in Oregon?

 Duties in a Wrongful Death Lawsuit

-• Work with attorneys to file and pursue the lawsuit
+• Working with attorneys to file and pursue the lawsuit

-• Communicate with beneficiaries about the progress of the case
+• Communicating with beneficiaries about the progress of the case

 Relationship with Beneficiaries